davidaraba/PatternAnalysis-2025/recognition/ad_classification_david_araba/README.md

 ## Problem Statement

-Alzheimer's disease represents one of the most significant global health challenges of the 21st century, affecting over 50 million people worldwide [1].
+Alzheimer's disease represents one of the most significant global health challenges of the 21st century, affecting millions of people worldwide [1].
 Early and accurate diagnosis is crucial for effective treatment planning and patient care management.
 Traditional diagnostic methods rely heavily on clinical assessment and neuropsychological testing, which can be subjective, time-consuming, and may miss early-stage indicators.

 The primary objective of this project is to develop an automated, reliable system for classifying brain scan images to distinguish between individuals with Alzheimer's disease and cognitively normal subjects.
 This classification task addresses the critical need for objective, scalable diagnostic tools that can assist medical professionals in making informed clinical decisions.